|Riding Level||Advanced - Expert|

 Jibbing– The princess doesn’t like the jib park and is known to throw tantrums that could hurt you.

-Pipe: The edge hold is there but the size and directional shape takes this board out of contention.
+Pipe: The edge hold is there but the size and directional shape take this board out of contention.
 You can go up and down but you can’t really take it further than that.

 Jumps: Great for a method off a natural hit on a powder day but not the best in the park.

-All in all we had mixed feelings about the Princess.
+All in all, we had mixed feelings about the Princess.
 It owned a firm freshly groomed morning and deep powder but the pop on this board was too much for many of the riders when the conditions were less than ideal.
-If you are only ride when it’s good/smooth the Princess will be fun but if you are an all day weekend warrior there are better choices out there.
-The addition of CamRock makes the it easier to ride in less than ideal conditions but we’d rather see the a women’s version of the megalight for lady freeride/powder riders than the Princess.
+If you are only riding when it’s good/smooth the Princess will be fun but if you are an all-day weekend warrior there are better choices out there.
+The addition of CamRock makes it easier to ride in less than ideal conditions but we’d rather see the women’s version of the mega light for lady freeride/powder riders than the Princess.